Updates to the Seniors Co-Payment Program

 When you’re prescribed one of these drugs, your doctor or nurse practitioner must confirm that your circumstances require treatment with a Limited Use drug by writing a three-digit code on your prescription, called the Reason for Use code.

 If you’re given a refill by your doctor or nurse practitioner, ask to make sure it’s still available for Limited Use treatment.
-Some Limited Use drugs are covered for days or weeks, some for a year or years, while some are approved for lifetime coverage.
-You should also ask your pharmacist to check.
+Some Limited Use drugs are covered for a maximum number of days or weeks or years, while some are approved for lifetime coverage.
+You could also ask your pharmacist to check.

 Biologics are medicines made from substances found in living things.
 They are often used to treat diseases such as: